Anthony Ashley Cooper, 1st Earl of Shaftesbury: Early life and first marriage, 1621–1640

-Cooper's father had held his lands in knight-service, so Cooper's inheritance now came under the authority of the Court of Wards.
-The trustees whom his father had appointed to administer his estate, his brother-in-law (Anthony Ashley Cooper's uncle by marriage) Edward Tooker and his colleague from the House of Commons, Sir Daniel Norton, purchased Cooper's wardship from the king, but they remained unable to sell Cooper's land without permission of the Court of Wards because, on his death, Sir John Cooper had left some £35,000 in gambling debts.

-The Court of Wards ordered the sale of the best of Sir John's lands to pay his debts, with several sales commissioners picking up choice properties at £20,000 less than their market value, a circumstance which led Cooper to hate the Court of Wards as a corrupt institution.
+Ashley-Cooper's father had held his lands in knight-service, so Ashley-Cooper's inheritance now came under the authority of the Court of Wards.
+The trustees whom his father had appointed to administer his estate, his brother-in-law (Anthony Ashley-Cooper's uncle by marriage), Edward Tooker, and his colleague from the House of Commons, Sir Daniel Norton, purchased Ashley-Cooper's wardship from the king, but they remained unable to settle the estate and sell Ashley-Cooper's land without permission of the Court of Wards, since at his death, Sir John Cooper had left some £35,000 in gambling debts.
+The Court of Wards ordered the sale of the best of Sir John's lands to pay his debts, with several sales commissioners picking up choice properties at £20,000 less than their market value, a circumstance which led Ashley-Cooper to hate the Court of Wards as a corrupt institution.

-Cooper was sent to live with his father's trustee Sir Daniel Norton in Southwick, Hampshire (near Portsmouth).
-Norton had joined in Sir John Cooper's denunciation of Arminianism in the 1628–29 parliament, and Norton chose a man with Puritan leanings named Fletcher as Cooper's tutor.
+Young orphaned Ashley-Cooper was sent to live with his father's trustee Sir Daniel Norton in Southwick, Hampshire (near Portsmouth).
+Norton had joined in Sir John Cooper's denunciation of Arminianism in the 1628–1629 parliament, and Norton chose a man with Puritan leanings named Fletcher as Ashley-Cooper's tutor.

 The Gate of Lincoln's Inn.
-Cooper attended Lincoln's Inn, beginning in 1638, to receive an education in the laws of England.
-Throughout his political career Cooper posed as a defender of the rule of law, at various points in his career breaking with both Oliver Cromwell (1599–1658) and Charles II (1630–1685) when he perceived they were subverting the rule of law and introducing arbitrary government.
+Ashley-Cooperattended Lincoln's Inn, beginning in 1638 at age 17, to receive an education in the laws of England.
+Throughout his political career, Ashley-Cooper posed as a defender of the rule of law, at various points in his career breaking with both Oliver Cromwell (1599–1658) and Charles II (1630–1685) when he perceived they were subverting the rule of law and introducing arbitrary government.

-Sir Daniel died in 1636, and Cooper was sent to live with his father's other trustee, Edward Tooker, at Maddington, near Salisbury.
+Ashley-Cooper's trustee Sir Daniel died in 1636, and Ashley-Cooper (age 15) was sent to live with his father's other trustee, Edward Tooker, at Maddington, near Salisbury.
 Here his tutor was a man with an MA from Oriel College, Oxford.

-Cooper matriculated at Exeter College, Oxford, on 24 March 1637, aged 15, where he studied under its master, the Regius Professor of Divinity, John Prideaux, a Calvinist with vehemently anti-Arminian tendencies.
-While there he fomented a minor riot and left without taking a degree.
-In February 1638, Cooper was admitted to Lincoln's Inn, where he was exposed to the Puritan preaching of chaplains Edward Reynolds and Joseph Caryl.
+Ashley-Cooper matriculated at Exeter College, Oxford, on 24 March 1637, aged 15, where he studied under its master, the Regius Professor of Divinity, John Prideaux, a Calvinist with vehemently anti-Arminian tendencies.
+While there, he fomented a minor riot and left without taking a degree.
+In February 1638, Ashley-Cooper was admitted to Lincoln's Inn, where he was exposed to the Puritan preaching of chaplains Edward Reynolds and Joseph Caryl.

-On 25 February 1639, aged 19, Cooper married Margaret Coventry, daughter of Thomas Coventry, 1st Baron Coventry, who was then serving as Lord Keeper of the Great Seal for Charles I. As Cooper was still a minor, the young couple moved into Lord Coventry's residences of Durham House in the Strand, and at Canonbury House in Islington.
+On 25 February 1639, aged 19, Ashley-Cooper married Margaret Coventry, daughter of Thomas Coventry, 1st Baron Coventry, who was then serving as Lord Keeper of the Great Seal for Charles I. As Ashley-Cooper was still a minor, the young couple moved into Lord Coventry's residences of Durham House in the Strand, and at Canonbury House in Islington.